stefano-meschiari/dictr/README.md

-`dictr` provides a new data structure specialized for representing dictionaries with string keys.
+`dictr` provides a new, safer data structure specialized for representing dictionaries with string keys.

 Install the package using [devtools](https://cran.r-project.org/package=devtools):